 The regular season lasts from early January through mid-April and results in a set of national rankings that determine the number of bids each of the 10 geographical regions receive to the College Championships.
 The ensuing postseason championship series features a set of conference and regional qualifying tournaments, providing an opportunity for those 800 teams to punch a ticket to nationals.

 When all is said and done, 40 teams (20 each in the men’s and women’s divisions) earn an invitation to the Division I College Championships held every Memorial Day weekend.
-For smaller schools (<7,500 enrollment), the Division III College Championships host 32 teams.
+For smaller schools (up to 10,000 enrollment), the Division III College Championships host 32 teams.
 At the end of the college season, four national champions are crowned – a men’s and women’s team in both Division I and Division III.

 The ACE program recognizes and awards growth and sustainability of college ultimate programs based on their alignment with the three components of USA Ultimate’s mission: Character, Community and Competition.